fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 - Fabulous.XamarinForms
 - Fabulous.StaticView.XamarinForms

-They are separated into different folders, except Fabulous which is at the root of the repository since it's its repository.
+They are separated into different folders, except Fabulous which is at the root of the repository.

 Each library follows the same base structure: